Struggling to get interviews?

 Your experience is more versatile than you think.
 Taking the time to identify your transferable skills will help you show employers that you’re ready to thrive in a new role.

-Start by reviewing the roles you’ve held.
+Review the jobs you’ve had.
 List out your daily responsibilities, key projects, and problems you solved.
-Focus not just on job titles, but on the skills you relied on to succeed, such as mentoring colleagues, meeting tight deadlines, or streamlining processes.
+Focus on the skills that helped you succeed, such as mentoring colleagues, meeting tight deadlines, or improving work processes.

-Next, research the roles you’re aiming for and read through several job descriptions.
-Highlight the skills that appear frequently that you may already have, like project management, teamwork, or data analysis.
+Research the roles you’d like to apply for and read through several job descriptions.
+Notice which skills appear frequently that you already have, like project management, teamwork, or data analysis.

-Transferable skills can come from many areas of life, not just formal employment.
-Volunteering, freelance gigs, community involvement, or even managing a household can all help you develop skills employers value.
+Transferable skills can come from many areas of life outside of full-time employment.
+Volunteering, freelance gigs, community involvement, or managing a household can help you develop skills that employers value.

 While coordinating a volunteer project (Situation), I needed to align 15 team members on a tight schedule (Task).
 I introduced weekly check‑ins and a shared tracker (Action), which resulted in all deadlines being met early (Result).